Reno Earth Day Celebration

 Reno Earth Day Sponsors

 A number of sponsors support Reno Earth Day so we can freely celebrate Mother Earth.
-Major sponsors include the City of Reno and Mercury Momentum, which are joined by numerous other government entities, private businesses, and volunteers to help make Reno Earth Day a successful asset to the community.
+Major sponsors include the City of Reno and Truckee Meadows Water Authority, which are joined by numerous other government entities, private businesses, and volunteers to help make Reno Earth Day a successful asset to the community.

 Source: Reno Earth Day.